MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/power-automate-for-desktop-proxy-settings.md

 ## When to configure the proxy settings

-Update your Power Automate proxy configuration settings in case you receive any of the following errors in a Power Automate for desktop component:
+Update your proxy configuration settings in case you receive any of the following errors in a Power Automate for desktop component:

 - > The proxy server in your network requires authentication.
 - > The communication with the cloud services requires network proxy authentication.